Gavin Duffy (sportsman): Gaelic football

 Duffy played Gaelic football at a young age before becoming a professional rugby union player.
 He represented his native county of Mayo at under-age level.
 Duffy played in the final of the 1999 All-Ireland Minor Football Championship, which the team lost 1–14 to 0–14 against Down.
 The team included many players who went on to become regulars in the senior inter-county Mayo squad.

 Following the end of his career with Connacht, Duffy expressed an interest in taking up Gaelic football again.
-Having lived in Galway during his career with the province, Duffy took up football with the local team Salthill-Knocknacarra, who he had occasionally played with during his rugby career.
-He was then called up to train with Mayo's senior team by manager James Horan.
+Having lived in Galway during his career with the province, Duffy took up football with the local team Salthill–Knocknacarra, He was then called up to train with Mayo's senior team by manager James Horan.
 Duffy was reportedly a 'stand-out performer' in training and was added to the panel.
 Horan later said that although Duffy's skill-set was "a bit off where it needed to be", the management team were "very excited about where he is and how it's progressing".

 Duffy trained with the county squad for the remainder of the season, but did not feature in the 2014 Championship before Mayo were knocked out by Kerry in a semi-final replay.
 In January 2015, Duffy was named in the starting team for Mayo in a competitive game for the first time.
 He was named in midfield alongside Barry Moran, for the FBD League fixture against IT Sligo.